nutanix-japan/ocp-hci/ocp_k10/ocp_k10.rst

     # URL + PATH
     # Example here
     # Your URL will be almost the same.
-But please verify
+Verify to make sure

    .. code-block:: url